Payments Developer Guide

 Pre-Authorizations

 Added information about releasing the hold on authorized amounts after 30 days.
-See Pre-Authorizations.
+See Pre-Authorization.

 25.04.01